 (except for the treatment of Japanese Knot-weed under strict supervision).

 27) The maximum size of new sheds on individual plots shall be 8’ x 6’and

-can only be painted dark brown or green.
+may only be painted dark brown or green.

 28) No scooters or bikes to be ridden on site.